sara-huang-hart/anime-recommendation-system/README.md

 This project focused on analyzing data on anime and viewer preferences to create a recommendation system for viewers.
 We used data from MyAnimeList (MAL), one of the largest anime community-driven platforms that allows users to track, rate, and review anime and manga titles.
 There are anime-related datasets on Kaggle.
 However, most of those datasets have not been updated for over 5 years.
 So for this project, we retrieved the data by using the MyAnimeList API to ensure that we have a more current and comprehensive perspective of our analysis, accounting for the latest developments within the anime community.

+(Note: to enlarge an image, please click on it.)

 <i>In collaboration with Yilu Chen, Andrew Gatchalian, Hsuan-Yi Lin, and Rakesh Venkata Subramaniyan.</i>

-To enlarge the images, please click on them.

 # ⚡Data Retrieval
 Our strategy was to first extract the data of users and animes from MyAnimeList and store the data in a data frame that contained a list of the animes and the average user ratings.
 1. Each team member created an account on MAL and obtained a unique client ID to use the OAuth 2.0 protocol to authenticate tokens and access the data.